kate-mwaura/build-systems-lab/greetings-service/docs/maven-notes.md

 ---

-## Environment-specific configuration with Maven Profiles
+### 9.8 Environment-specific Configuration with Maven Profiles

 You do not want the same configuration running locally and in production.
 In development, you want `DEBUG` level logs, readable plain text, and the console.
 In production, you want `WARN` or `ERROR` level logs, `RollingFileAppender` or a log shipper, and JSON format so centralized tools like ELK or Splunk can parse them efficiently.